CSuperlei/SINCaller/README.md

 We put forward a new detection method based on recurrent neural network, which can process string data as well as get rid of the sparse data constraint.

 ## Model Architecture
-The scSNVIndel has one input and three outputs.
-First, the scSNVIndel generates each position alignment bases from BAM, and reference gene from FASTA.
-Second, the scSNVIndel collect the Indel array using pysam package.
+The SINCaller has one input and three outputs.
+First, the SINCaller generates each position alignment bases from BAM, and reference gene from FASTA.
+Second, the SINCaller collect the Indel array using pysam package.
-Finally, the scSNVIndel generates the genotype array through alignment situation.
+Finally, the SINCaller generates the genotype array through alignment situation.
-The scSNVIndel concatenates the results obtained from the above three parts as the model input.
+The SINCaller concatenates the results obtained from the above three parts as the model input.
-The scSNVIndel send this results in to the network to train.
+The SINCaller send this results in to the network to train.
 The model architecture is in the Figure 1.
 <div align="center">
     <img src="./model/model_strcut.png">
     <br>